Urgent Care vs Your Primary Physician

 The Benefits of Primary Care

 Primary care physicians are usually MDs and have broad medical knowledge, enabling them to have a holistic view of the patient’s medical well-being.
-These doctors perform routine check-ups and other forms of preventative medicine in addition to treating chronic illnesses such as diabetes or high blood pressure.
+These doctors perform routine check-ups and other forms of preventative medicine.
+That’s in addition to treating chronic illnesses such as diabetes or high blood pressure.
 If you are looking to seek treatment for a chronic condition or illness that requires more than one doctor visit for care, it is recommended that you visit your primary care physician rather than an urgent care facility.

 The Benefits of Urgent Care

 Urgent care is a great option when there is a non-life-threatening but still time-sensitive medical issue that occurs outside of a primary care physician’s operating hours and cannot wait days for an appointment.
 These facilities can provide many of the same services as any primary clinic such as writing prescriptions, diagnosing illness, or administering diagnostic tests.
-These walk-in friendly facilities can give urgent, non-life-threatening medical attention without the expensive cost of the ER or the long wait times.
+These walk-in friendly facilities can give urgent, non-life-threatening medical attention.
+But without the expensive cost of the ER or the long wait times.
 Some common reasons where patients would sooner go to urgent care rather than their primary doctors are:

 - Renewing prescriptions